LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 First comes the depth of the current level and its name.
 Then the percentage of its explorable tiles already seen by the heroes.
-The 'X-hair' (meaning 'crosshair') is the common focus of the whole party, denoted on the map by a white box and directly manipulated with movement keys in aiming mode.
+The 'X-hair' (meaning 'crosshair') is the common focus of the whole party, denoted on the map by a white box and manipulated with movement keys in aiming mode.
 At the end of the status line comes the length of the shortest path from the leader to the crosshair position and the straight-line distance between the two points.